-Prohibited List 2021 Major changes
+Prohibited List 2021 Major Modifications

 The Prohibited List is updated annually by the World Anti-Doping Agency (WADA) and identifies those substances and methods which are banned, primarily because of their potential to enhance performance in sport or their masking potential.